vmware-labs/patterns-lab/README.md

 ## Licensing
 All Patterns are designed to be immutable.
 Licensing is not required.
 If a VMware environment has been running longer than the duration of the evaluation, you may choose to buy the appropriate licenses from VMware or you may choose to destroy and rebuild the environment.

-# Patern 00: Deploy the Master Controller
+# Pattern 00: Deploy the Master Controller
 There is one PhotonOS server used as the master control plane for all Patterns.
 This PhotonOS server will be referred to as the Master Photon Controller.
 The steps to deploy the Master Photon Controller are outlined in the Quick Start README.md page.
 If you haven't already, the following are the steps to configure the Master Photon Controller.

 Step 1: Deploy Photon (photon-ova-4.0-ca7c9e9330.ova)